Flashcards in Health determinants, equity and interventions Deck (24):

 How can you assess health equity?

-Typically assess inequality first and then decide if inequitable
+Typically assess inequality 1st and then decide if inequitable

 Inequalities need to be explained (e.g. may be equity [fair] that there is more money put into poorer areas than richer areas [inequality])